Clean Eating Lunch Ideas at work, school & home

 Go along with their tastes.

 If the only fresh vegetable your child will eat is cherry tomatoes, stick with it.
 Change the varieties, you can get yellow, green or even purple ones these days.
 Vary the dressing, give them humus, cocktail sauce, garlic mayonnaise etc. (all home-made or carefully selected, of course).

 Make sure to add one source of protein, this will keep them going for longer.
-Whether it’s loose in the box (a matchbox piece of cheese, a hard-boiled egg or a few pieces of jerky), or layered in their sandwich (brown bread of course).
+Whether it’s loose in the box (a matchbox piece of cheese, a hard-boiled egg or a few pieces of jerky), or layered in their sandwich (brown bread or best-of-both, if possible).

 I like to prepare batches of savory muffins or crust-less quiches during the weekend and pop one of those in my kids’ lunchboxes.
 That’s their “main course”.
 And it saves times compared to preparing fresh sandwiches every day.